Detailed guides to painful problems, treatments & more

 Weekly nuggets of pain science news and insight, usually 100-300 words, with the occasional longer post.
 The blog is the “director’s commentary” on the core content of PainScience.com: a library of major articles and books about common painful problems and popular treatments.
 See the blog archives or updates for the whole site.

-Photobiomodulation therapy (PBMT) is the use of light as a medical treatment, popularly known as laser therapy.
+Photobiomodulation therapy (PBMT) is the use of light as a medical treatment.
+This is popularly known as laser therapy, although it’s not all about true laser light (coherent, monochromatic, directional); sometimes it’s red and infrared light (more tissue-penetrating), and sometimes a mix.

 title Photobiomodulation therapy is not better than placebo in patients with chronic nonspecific low back pain: a randomised placebo-controlled trial